ECB appoints Wolfgang Proissl as Director General Communications

 Disclaimer

-ECB - European Central Bank published this content on 07 October 2020 and is solely responsible for the information contained therein.
-Distributed by Public, unedited and unaltered, on 07 October 2020 07:54:02 UTC
+Banque de France published this content on 08 October 2020 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 08 October 2020 09:04:11 UTC